What to know about Alzheimer's disease

 • Wander or get lost more often

-People with a strong family history of Alzheimer’s disease might be more likely to develop the condition.
-If you have close relatives with Alzheimer's, let your doctor know so they can begin cognitive testing at the appropriate age.
+People with a family history of Alzheimer’s disease are more likely to develop the condition.
+If you have close relatives with Alzheimer's, let your HCP know so they can begin cognitive testing at the appropriate age.

 There's no cure for Alzheimer's currently, but there are medications that can offer symptom relief.
 The goal of treatment is to maximize your quality of life and give you as much meaningful time with loved ones as possible.

-Alzheimer’s is the sixth-leading cause of death in the US, according to a 2017 report from the CDC, and deaths from Alzheimer’s more than doubled (123 percent) between 2000 and 2015.
-Since people over age 65 are most at risk for Alzheimer’s, the CDC suggests this increase may be due, at least in part, to people living longer.
-It could also be attributed to more accurate Alzheimer’s diagnoses, or doctors correctly naming it as cause of death.
-It's important to note that Alzheimer's affects far more women than men, as well, and the death rate among women jumped 63 percent between 1999 and 2014.
+Since ages 65 and older are most at risk, the increase in deaths from the disease may be partly due to people living longer.
+It could also be attributed to more accurate Alzheimer’s diagnoses, or HCPs correctly naming it as cause of death.
+It's important to note that Alzheimer's affects far more women than men, as well.

 How to lower your risk